 It doesn’t matter if your hip pain is dull and achy or sharp and burning, it can make your everyday activities nearly impossible to complete.
-Board-certified sports medicine specialists, Dr. Thomas Baylis and Dr. Jeffrey Burns, offer a variety of traditional and cutting-edge solutions for hip pain.
+Board-certified sports medicine specialist, Dr. Thomas Baylis, offers a variety of traditional and cutting-edge solutions for hip pain.
 At Premier Orthopaedics & Sports Medicine in Hattiesburg, Mississippi, they’ve helped hundreds of patients reduce their hip pain, and they can help you, too.
 Call the office today to schedule or book your appointment online now.

 Multiple issues can cause hip pain.
 Osteoarthritis, which causes degeneration of cartilage in your joints, is the most common cause.
 If you strain your hamstring or hip flexor, it can also manifest as hip pain.
 Other frequent causes of hip pain are: